cronvel/spellcast/doc/adventurer.md

 The Spellcast scripting language just defines tags on top of KFG.

-This doc will details all those tags.
+This doc will details all of those tags.